Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 Have you ever been to a dog show and glanced at the list of names only to wonder, "Why in the world are such names so long?"
 Well, breeders and seasoned exhibitors are very familiar with long and fancy names.
 The American Kennel Club allows registration of names up to a maximum of 36 characters long, but if owners need more (for a $10 fee), they are authorized to use up to 50!

-As one may imagine, if the owners were to call a prestigious show dog by its official name, they would be long gone by the time the owner finishes pronouncing the name!
+As one may imagine, if the owners were to call a prestigious show dog by its official name, they would be long gone by the time the owner finishes saying it!
 So, what do owners of show dogs do?
 Easy, they give them what is known as a "call name," or a working name.
 The owners of "GCHP CH Silverhall Strike Force," for example, would simply call him "Striker."

 While short names work best, two-syllable names may actually work better than one if your dog is distracted.
 This first syllable alerts them, while the second one gets them running.
 If they are distracted or miss the first part, they receive confirmation when they hear the second.